cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 Besides supporting rendering Web Components, Preact allows its functional components to be exposed as a Web Component.
 We will not cover that behavior, but you can discover it in the [Preact Web Component Documentation](https://preactjs.com/guide/v10/web-components/#creating-a-web-component).
 Instead, we will focus on how to use Web Components with Preact in Deno Fresh.

+I have created an example app showing how to Fresh can be used to work with Web Components to accompany this article ([source code](https://github.com/cdoremus/fresh-webcomponents)).
+The application has also been [deployed to Deno Deploy](https://fresh-webcomponents.deno.dev/).

 The best way to integrate Web Components with Fresh is to use Fresh for server-side rendering and routing.
 Here's a simple web component that displays a message:
 ```ts